This Android app allows you to find castles thar are near you. Currently the app includes only English and Welsh castles.

 Henry restored as King

-Warwick and Clarence entered London and Henry VI was released from the Tower of London.
+The Earl of Warwick and Clarence entered London.
+King Henry VI was released from the Tower of London.
 Henry was crowned King of England for the second time.

 Edward (V) is born

 King Edward IV's wife Elizabeth gave birth to her first son.
 Elizabeth had taken refuge at Westminster Abbey after King Henry VI had been restored to the throne by the Earl of Warwick and King Edward had fled to Burgundy.
 The baby was named Edward and would be heir to the English throne.

 Louis declares war on Burgundy

 King Edward IV had taken refuge with his brother-in-law Charles, the Duke of Burgundy.
 Louis of France declared war on Burgundy forcing the Duke to support Edward in his attempt to reclaim the English throne.

 Marriage of Edward of Lancaster and Anne Neville

 The marriage between Edward of Lancaster, the son of Henry VI and Margaret of Anjou, to Anne Neville, the daughter of Richard Neville the Kingmaker was a marriage to cement the agreement that Richard and Margaret would support each other and try to get Henry VI back on the English throne.
 The marriage took place in France at the Chateau d'Amboise where Margaret and Edward were exiled.

 King Edward IV and Charles of Burgundy met at Aire where an agreement was reached on support for Edward's return to the English throne.